-The prevalence of the disease ranges from 41 people per 100,000 in the fourth decade of life to more than 1,900 people per 100,000 among those 80 and older.
+The prevalence of the disease ranges from 41 people per 100,000 in the fourth decade of life to more than 1,900 people per 100,000 among those who are 80 and older.

 The incidence of the disease, or the rate of newly diagnosed cases, generally increases with age, although it can stabilize in people who are older than 80.
-An estimated 4 percent of people with Parkinson’s are diagnosed before the age of 50.
+An estimated 4 percent of people with Parkinson’s are diagnosed before age 50.

-Men are 1 1/2 times more likely to have Parkinson’s than women.
+Men are 1.5 times more likely to have Parkinson’s than women.